isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **New Features**

-- The cohort creation by filter builder can now be accessed without having to login to ISB-CGC.
+- The cohort creation by filter builder can now accessible without having to log in to ISB-CGC.
-- All lists are now paginated, and can be easily searched.
+- All lists are now paginated.
-- When working with a workbook, an interactive to complete analysis has been implemented.
+- When using a workbook, an interactive to complete analysis is now available.

 **Bug Fixes**

-- On the File Browser the search by case ID filter on the Radiology tab has been fixed.
+- On the File Browser, the search by case ID filter on the Radiology tab has been fixed.
 - How to cite us text has been updated to reflect the entire platform.
 - When working with a workbook, the zoom-out feature is now working as expected.
-- When using a workbook, an info icon was added for detailed explanation of all analyses options.
+- When using a workbook, an info icon was added for a detailed explanation of all analyses options.
 - The user data upload functionality was fixed.

 **Known Issues**